 So, in conclusion: I got to pink by extracting the roots a second and even a third time.
 I did not combine the dyebaths.
 I kept them separate.
-I added two Tums tablets to each potful of roots (a quickie way to add calcium to a madder bath, courtesy of Michele Wipplinger of Earthues), but I did not check the pH nor add any other pH modifiers to make it more alkaline.
+I added two Tums tablets to each potful of roots (a quickie way to add calcium to a madder bath, courtesy of Michele Wipplinger of Earthues).
+(12/26/2023 Edited to add: Michele Wipplinger died in 2020, a tremendous loss to the world.
+This link now links to the new Earthues website).
+But I did not check the pH nor add any other pH modifiers to make it more alkaline.
 I always kept the temperature below 160F (my personal standard for madder, though I have occasionally gone higher by accident).

 Here’s the photo again of the range of colors I obtained.
 The colors on the top right (to the right of the blah grayish skein), and the colors on the bottom row, are the ones from the “pink” dyebaths.